landelare/ue5coro/Docs/Async.md

 It's recommended to treat every awaiter as "moved-from" or invalid after they've been co_awaited.
 This includes being co_awaited through wrappers such as WhenAll.

-The awaiter types that are in the `UE5Coro::Private` namespace are subject to change in any future version with no prior deprecation.
+The awaiter types that are in the `UE5Coro::Private` namespace are not documented and subject to change in any future version with no prior deprecation.
 Most of the time, you don't even need to know about them, e.g., `co_await Something();`.
+This usage is ideal and recommended for most scenarios.

-If you want to store them in a variable (see below), use `auto` for source compatibility.
+If you want to store them in a variable (see next section), use `auto` for source compatibility.

-There are some additional situations that could cause unexpected behavior, such as crashes or coroutines "deadlocking":
+If you want to pass them around, these internal types are mostly copyable and are limited to one active co_await across all copies.
+**It's undefined behavior to move an awaiter that's currently being co_awaited.**
+Multiple sequential co_awaits are usually allowed, with the second and beyond succeeding immediately.

-* co_awaiting UE5Coro::Latent awaiters off the game thread.
+Some of these are locked to the game thread.
-* Moving to a named thread that's not enabled, e.g., RHI.
-* Expecting to resume a latent awaiter while paused or otherwise not ticking.

-Generally speaking, the same rules and limitations apply as the underlying engine systems that drive the current awaiter and its awaiting coroutine.
+Generally speaking, the same rules and limitations apply as the underlying engine systems that drive the current awaiter and its awaiting coroutine, e.g., awaiters dealing with UObjects or from the Latent namespace are usually locked to the game thread.

 ### Overlapping awaiters